Works Register Home Log In Authors

 Out of boredom or resentment,

-how are you different from a person
+How are you different from someone

-Picking a wound in his own body?
+Who is picking a wound in his own body?

-Reduce what you have a habit to consider to the six precious foundations:
+Reduce what you have a habit to consider

 Thoughts